 Another cost-saving perk of a trip to Greece is that much of what you came to see is free, like a day spent enjoying one of the spectacular beaches or wandering the beautiful side streets and alleys of Santorini.
 That said, you’ll definitely want to budget for a few memorable activities.

-A private tour of Athens is a must, in my opinion, especially for history buffs.
-These can be customized to your interests or needs, like a general walking tour as a way of getting oriented on your first day, or to dig deep and learn more about the important archaeological sites like the Acropolis, which is a UNESCO World Heritage site, or even just a food tour.
-Prices for a half-day private tour in Athens are around $300-500 for a family of four.
+A tour of Athens is a must, in my opinion, especially for history buffs.
+These can be chosen to match your interests or needs, like a general walking tour as a way of getting oriented on your first day, or to dig deep and learn more about important archaeological sites like the Acropolis, which is a UNESCO World Heritage site, or even just a food tour.
+Prices for a half-day tour in Athens are around $97 per person.

 An Athens sightseeing pass while in Athens might also make sense if you want to visit attractions like the Acropolis Museum, as most of the landmark historical sites do charge admission.
 A pass usually results in cost savings for those who plan to see several of the included sites.
 The price is around $40 per adult.

 Also on Crete, many visitors enjoy a guided tour of the Palace of Knossos or perhaps olive oil tasting.
 Again, expect to pay $200-300 for a small group experience or $500+ for a private excursion.
 There are also some food tours or wine tours on Santorini and Naxos that can make for a fun afternoon.
 We did a half-day wine-tasting tour in Santorini for around $350 and a full-day food, wine, and island tour on Naxos for closer to $800.

 Total Activity Cost: $1,000

 Total Greece Trip Budget

-Given these parameters, a total Greece vacation budget for a family of four visiting Greece in the summer for a total of 12 nights would be $13,740.
+Given these parameters, a total Greece vacation budget when visiting Greece in the summer for a total of 12 nights for two adults would be $9,710.
 However, if you can find a way to use miles or points for airfare or hotels, a trip to Greece can actually be pretty inexpensive.